Approximate expressions for mathematical constants from PSLQ algorithm: a simple approach and a case study: Closed-form expressions via PSLQ

-Since an efficient PSLQ routine is available as part of a \emph{Maple} package named \verb"IntegerRelations", then simple short codes can be written in this system.
-For illustrating this, let me list just the source code I have written for finding an approximate expression for $\zeta(3)$.
+Since an efficient PSLQ routine is available as part of a \emph{Maple}$^\mathrm{TM}$ package named \verb"IntegerRelations", then simple short codes can be written in this high-level language for finding approximate expressions for mathematical constants.
+For illustrating this, let me list the source code I have written for finding an approximate expression for $\zeta(3)$.

 { \emptyline{ } \DefineParaStyle{Maple Output} \DefineCharStyle{2D Math} \DefineCharStyle{2D Output}